SummerDarcel/Bamazon/README.md

 The customer selects which product they want to purchase by entering the product's ID number.

 Next, the customer is prompted to enter in the amount of items they want to purchase.
 If BAMAZON has stock, the customer gets the total and the store's inventory will be updated in MySQL.
+If the product is not in stock the app will restart.

 ![CustomerDemo](./images/CustomerV.gif)